RovoMe/ts-edifact/README.md

 This module is build around a central `Parser` class which provides the core UN/EDIFACT parsing functionality.
 It only exposes four methods:

-- the `encoding(string)` method defines the admissible character set to be used while parsing
+- the `updateCharset(string)` method updates the charset used by the `Tokenizer` class to determine valid data values.
+If a charset is provided which the parser does not yet recognize, this method will throw an error.
 - the `write()` method to write some data to the parser
 - the `separators()`method does return the separators which are used by the parser
 - the `end()` method to close an EDI interchange.

 Data read by the parser can be read by using hooks which will be called on specific parsing events.

 ### Segment and element definitions